The Wreck of the Isadore: One of the Catalysts for the Construction of Cape Neddick Lighthouse

 Sightings of the Ghost Ship Isadore

 The Isadore still seems to appear as a phantom ship patrolling the bays.
 Since the day it perished in 1842, there have been sporadic sightings by mariners and visitors of the ship just offshore of Boon Island and Avery’s Cove.
-Over the years, many fishermen have claimed to have seen it and have tried to approach the ship, but it always seems to disappear when they sail near the site.
+Over the years, many fishermen have claimed to have seen and tried to approach it, but it always seems to disappear when they sail near the site.
 Many hotel guests and tourists residing along the shoreline inns in York have reported seeing a faint “phantom” ship, even though most did not even know the story about the tragedy of the Isadore.

 On a Joyous Note: Lighting of the Nubble During the Holiday Season